Modification and Issue Workgroups

 A Workgroup member will need to be part of the Workgroup for the lifetime of that Modification Proposal.
 Issue Group members are welcome to join or leave the Issue Group at any point.
 During this time, members are expected to:

 - Act as independent experts

-- Attend a minimum of two-thirds of all Workgroup meetings
+- Attend a minimum of one half of all Workgroup meetings

 - Undertake work outside of meetings (such as reviewing documents sent by email)